mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/README.md

 Note how the developer has a feedback right inside the Proton console about the various pipeline stages with a link to the pipeline itself in the `Outputs` should they need further details.

-If you explore the endpoints of each service instance you will see that ther content has been customized according to the settings of the `indexhtmlcontent` variable:
+If you explore the endpoints of each service instance you will see that ther content has been customized according to the settings of the `indexhtmlcontent` variable.

+This is the `test` endpoint:

 ![service-instance-test-endpoint](../images/service-instance-test-endpoint.png)

+This is the `production` endpoint:

 ![service-instance-production-endpoint](../images/service-instance-production-endpoint.png)

+Congratulations, you have deployed your first Proton service!

+| In this tutorial you have created two service instances but you could have created three or more.
+Have you wondered how a supposedly static CFN pipeline IaC is able to adapt to a random number of service instances?
+This is where the power of Jinja comes in.
+If you explore the pipeline infrastructure IaC code in the repository you will note a `for` loop that iterates through all the instances configured in Proton and will render a pipeline that includes all service deployments!